 - 3 slices bacon, diced

-- 2 Tbsp chopped fresh tarragon leaves, or 1 1/2 tsp dried tarragon or thyme, if you prefer
+- 2 Tablespoons fresh tarragon leaves, chopped, or 1 teaspoon dried tarragon or fresh or dried thyme, if you prefer

 Instructions

-- In an oven-safe skillet, cook diced bacon until crispy over medium heat.
+- In an oven-safe skillet, cook the diced bacon over medium heat until crispy.
 Remove to a small bowl.
 Remove all but a little of the bacon fat from the pan.

-- Add butter and oil to the same pan and heat over medium heat.
-Add the chicken thighs to the pan skin side down and cook until deep golden.
+- Add the butter and oil to the same pan and heat over medium heat.
+Add the chicken thighs to the pan, skin side down and cook until deep golden.
 Flip over and brown the other side as well.
 Remove to a plate.

 - If there is a large amount of fat in the pan, remove all but a Tablespoon or so.
 Add the mushrooms and cook, stirring regularly, over medium-high heat, until mushrooms have cooked off their moisture and are starting to brown.
 Add the diced onion and cook, stirring, until onions have softened, about 2 minutes more.
-Add the white wine and allow to cook for about 1 minute, stirring a bit to loosen any browned bits.
+Add the white wine and allow to cook for at least 1 minute (up to 2 minutes), stirring a bit to loosen any browned bits.
 Add the chicken stock.

-- Return chicken to the pan and place in the preheated oven for 30 minutes, or until the chicken is cooked through.
-(Breasts will take longer).
+- Return the chicken to the pan and place the pan in the preheated oven uncovered for about 30 minutes, or until the chicken is cooked through to 165F internal temperature.

-- Remove skillet from oven and lift chicken pieces to a plate.
-Place skillet onto the stove-top over medium-high heat.
-Add the creme fraiche, cornstarch/water mixture, Dijon mustard and tarragon and cook, stirring, until sauce is hot and thickened, 2-3 minutes.
-Stir in reserved bacon and then return chicken to the pan.
-Cook a further few minutes to rewarm chicken and bacon.
+- Remove the skillet from the oven and lift the chicken pieces to a plate.
+Place the skillet onto the stove top over medium-high heat.
+Add the creme fraiche, cornstarch stirred together with the cold water, Dijon mustard and tarragon to the pan.
+Cook, stirring, until the sauce is hot and thickened, about 2-3 minutes.
+Stir in the reserved bacon and then return the chicken to the pan.
+Cook for a few minutes to rewarm chicken and bacon.
 Serve with mashed potatoes or rice to enjoy the lovely gravy.

 Notes